AdaCore/gnatstudio/docs/users_guide/extending.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Define new languages in a custom file by using the :file:`<Language>` tag.
-Defining languages gives GPS the ability to perform language-specific operations such as highlighting the syntax of a file, exploring a file using the :guilabel:`Project` view, and finding files associated with that language.
+Defining languages gives GNAT Studio the ability to perform language-specific operations such as highlighting the syntax of a file, exploring a file using the :guilabel:`Project` view, and finding files associated with that language.